 Another trend that seemed to rule the catwalk this season, was the return of BOLD STATEMENT COLOURS - mixed and matched for a brand new take on colour-blocking.

 Black, which tends to be the dominant colour for AW trends, took a backseat as we saw everything from cobalt blue skirts mixed with spearmint green boots to pink knits paired with scarlet red trousers.
-Safe to say that there is no more rules when in comes to mixing colour.
+Safe to say that there are no more rules when it comes to mixing colour.
 The trend is currently mastered by Regent Street retailer Kate Spade New York - the queen of colour.
-Opt for a multi-coloured bag or be more creative by layering strong, one coloured pieces and pick your favourite from the many options Stuart Weitzman is offering.
+Opt for one of her multi-coloured bags or be more creative by layering strong, block colour pieces with a bright pair of shoes.
+Pick your favourite from the many options Stuart Weitzman is offering.

-The trend that seemed to surprise most viewers, was the many variations of FLORAL PRINTS which tends to be a summer favourite.
-However, this season the prints were heavier winter florals, almost as the likes of wallpaper or upholstery prints.
+The trend that seemed to surprise most viewers, was the many variations of FLORAL PRINTS which tend to be a summer favourite.
+However, this season the prints were heavier winter florals, similar to the likes of wallpaper or upholstery prints.